Archive for the ‘Vitamin B12’ Category

 • Depression [1]

 A simple blood test can determine if you are vitamin b12 deficient.
-And once the diagnosis has been completed, there are two ways to treat the deficiency: 1.) get b12 shots; 2.) take TriVita’s Sublingual B12.
+And once the diagnosis has been completed, there are two ways to treat the deficiency: 1.) get b12 shots; 2.) take TriVita’s sublingual B12.
 If you’re into doctors and needles, shots may be right for you.
-If you’d prefer an easier method, try TriVita’s Sublingual B12 tablets.
+If you’d prefer an easier method, try TriVita’s sublingual B12 tablets.
 These tablets dissolve under your tongue, and have patented delivery system.

 Dr. Alfred Libby, M.D., a renowned authority on therapeutic nutrition and longtime associate of Nobel Prize Laureate, Dr. Linus Pauling, began to explore an alternative delivery system for Vitamin B-12.
 The goal was to bypass the stomach where this essential nutrient is not easily absorbed.